isg32/bspdeb/README.md

 # Welcome to bspdeb

+Canonically, installing bspwm on Debian Based Distros like You do on ARCH.

 > This is Sapan Gajjar's (semisapeol / isg32)'s Auto-Dot files for Bspwm window manager on ubuntu.

 ## How to use this?